 Everything you need to know...

-- Learn the skills you need to become a product or industrial designer.
+- Learn the skills you'll need to become a professional industrial designer or technological product designer.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.